 As you add new employees you will want to integrate them within the organizational chart.
 Make clear the chain of authority and reporting.
 Outline both the responsibilities of each individual and their authority to represent the interests of the business.
 As the business grows you will gradually become more and more specific about the roles and responsibilities of individual members.
 You may also consider developing a plan for cross-training individuals for specific tasks?
 You don’t want your business to hinge or become dependent solely on the presence of a single individual.

 This chart will also serve as credentials for business when approaching outside investors.
-These investors will want to see that the business is stable and that there is ample talent to perform all of the functions necessary to carry out the business’ functions and grow goals.
+These investors will want to see that the business is stable and that there is ample talent to perform all of the functions necessary to carry out the business’s functions and grow goals.

 Professional and Advisory Support

 When forming your business you will begin to forge relationships with outside parties who can provide advice and services to your business.
 Depending on your business organization, you may have professional advisors, such as a board of directors or you may have a less formal advisory board.
-Below is a list and explanation of some of the more common professional and advisory support for a startup business.
+Below are a list and explanation of some of the more common professional and advisory support for a startup business.

-- Accountant – An accountant can be extremely valuable in 3 areas: Entity formation, business compliance and tax strategy.
+- Accountant – An accountant can be extremely valuable in 3 areas: Entity formation, business compliance, and tax strategy.
 An accountant will be able to help you understand the tax considerations that go into choosing an entity type.
 They can also help you understand the rules for business compliance state and federal income tax, tax deductions, tax credits, sales & use, transfer, deductions, capital gain loss, employee withholding, estimated tax payments, financial statements, auditing, etc.

 - Small Business Attorney – A small business attorney is useful in a number of important areas.
 Entity selection and formation, contracts, intellectual property, employment law, securities regulation, business compliance & governance, collection efforts, etc.